3gpp-chatbox/backend/processed_data/registration_analysis.md

 {
   "element1": "UE",
   "element2": "AMF",
-  "relationship": "UE sends registration requests to AMF, and AMF authenticates the UE" }
+  "relationship": "UE sends registration requests to the AMF, and the AMF authenticates the UE."
+}

 ## Triggers